teisdbr/winlibrs-docs-test/faq.md

     * For example, the two of the valid Injury Types for NIBRS 13A are 'O - Other Major Injury', and 'U - Unconsciousness', while 'M - Apparent Minor Injury' is not.
       * If you were to send us two Segment 51's for the same Victim Sequence number where the Injury Types are 'O' and 'U', we **would not reject the incident**.
       * However, if one of those Segment 51's were to have an Injury Type of 'M', instead, then we would reject it because that's not a valid Injury Type for the NIBRS 13A, even though the other Injury Type is valid.
+* What do I do if there is a Victim of a 13A and 13B?
+When I put 'N' or 'M' for None or Minor Injury, I get an error that 13A can't use that, and when I use a Major Injury with the Victim, I get an error saying that I can't use that with 13B.
+  * Unfortunately 13A and 13B (and 13C for that matter) are all mutually exclusive Offenses, and there cannot be a Victim that is associated with Both in the same Incident.
+  * Since Victim Injury is tied to the Victim via the Victim Sequence Number, and since the Offenses are also tied to the Victim via the Victim Sequence Number, there's no way to delineate which Injury Type goes with which Offense.
+  * In cases like this, you should make a separate Incident for the 13A and 13B Offenses.

 * If there are multiple Victim/Offender Relationships, will there be multiple Segment 52's for each Segment 50?
   * Yes, You'll need to add a Segment 52 for each Victim/Offender Relationship.
     * For example, if there are two Victims, and three Offenders, you would have the following Segment 52's:

       ```